Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     07. Change the revive command _People can revive themselves rn_
     08. Edit the fm return command _redo the calcul_
     09. Add EnjuCharge to Zap _<a:EnjuCharge:726832957750247428>_
+    10. Rework the profile command with the use of button.
+    11. Rework the data command with the use of button.
+    12. Rework the ranking command with the use of button.

 ### Data